3D X-ray Computed Tomography (3D X-ray CT)

 How does it work? ►

-The components within a sample are imaged based on the principle, that each material attenuates X-rays differently, depending on its electron density.
-Therefore, after passing through a sample the X-rays projected on a detector show a shadow of the sample’s components.
-Acquiring projections while rotating the sample (360 degrees) allows tracking the individual component in space, which enables the construction of the sample in 3D.
+The materials inside a sample are imaged based on the principle that each material attenuates X-rays differently, depending on its electron density.
+Radiographs are acquired while rotating the sample (360 degrees).
+The samples are then computationally reconstructed into a 3D image of the sample.
 Normal detectors measure the total amount of X-rays (of all energies), while our special energy sensitive detector allows to resolve the energy spectrum.
 This helps to identify elements with a k-edge > 23 keV (heavier than Ru).

 Important to plan a scan: The resolution is inversely proportional to the field of view.
 Samples < 2 cm diameter are necessary to achieve the highest resolution (~4 um).
 Cylindrical samples are ideal but other geometries can be measured without any special treatment.
 The method is non-destructive.